 I liked AC:O so much that when it ended, I went back and started again.
 But that was just to tide me over until Far Cry 5 released at the end of March.
 The Far Cry series has been one of my favorites for many years and I couldn’t wait to get into it again.
 This time it was set in the mountains of Montana and was eye-poppingly beautiful and realistic.
 I spent many hours just roaming around enjoying the mountains.
 I could hunt or fish, fight bad guys and wild animals, climb a mountain, or just hike along remote trails to see where they went.
 There were no horses to ride but I had a wide variety of ATVs, SUVs, trucks, cars, and boats.
 Plus, for the first time in any game, I mastered flying both planes and helicopters.
 No matter the task at hand, the Montana environment was absolutely delicious, and I returned often just to be there.
 (I can only imagine the immersion with a giant screen and surround sound.)
 And to add to the fun, I had AI pets and human companions to help me.
 I’m a sucker for any game that gives me pets.
 (Oh yes, AC:O had a pet, too.)

 I beat both Assassin’s Creed and Far Cry, although my grandson had to get me though one sequence in Far Cry.
 I played all the rest myself, including the final fight.
 For now I’m back to Destiny 2, which has just released another expansion.
 I don’t expect to be at it for long, however, and don’t know what I’ll tackle next.
 I recently bought Firewatch on sale, so maybe I’ll try that.
-It’s going to be a long summer while I wait for Red Dead Redemption 2 and Anthem to release in the fall.
+It’s going to be a long summer while I wait for Red Dead Redemption 2, Fallout 76, and Battlefield V to release in the fall.

 Except for the added music, this is the beauty of Far Cry 5.
 Go to full screen view and click anywhere in the video to enjoy (my original video disappeared, but this one is very good too):